0ethel0zhang/ezoo_play/README.md

 2. Create a virtual environment running the following command in command line (Replace the NAMEYOULIKE part with whatever name you want to call your virtual environment):

-  `conda create -f environment.yml -n NAMEYOULIKE`
+  `conda env create -f environment.yml -n NAMEYOULIKE`

 3. Activate the environment using: